-Bracewell’s government contracts team assists clients of all sizes navigate the ever-changing federal statutory and regulatory landscape.
-Our lawyers bring an insider’s perspective to this highly regulated environment that gives us a unique understanding of the challenges faced by companies operating in the public-sector marketplace.
+Bracewell’s government contracts practice provides litigation, transactional and regulatory advice to clients of all sizes, primarily for energy, finance and technology companies operating in the public-sector marketplace.
+Our lawyers combine deep industry knowledge with an insider’s perspective to the highly regulated public sector environment.
+This gives us a unique understanding of the challenges faced by companies.
 As a result, we help to secure complete and efficient solutions that further our clients’ business goals.

-Our team has deep relationships with federal agencies and provides the full range of services to help companies operating in this sector.
-We advise clients on ethics and compliance, governmental/internal investigations, False Claims Act, bid protests, claims and disputes, mandatory disclosure and suspension and debarment.
-We work with clients in the management and operation of national labs, privatization/public private partnerships, cost allowability determinations, foreign military financing and the Anti-Deficiency Act.
-Our lawyers are highly experienced with handling data rights and intellectual property issues, defective pricing and the Truth in Negotiations Act, grants, cooperative agreements, commercial item contracting, Government Services Administration (GSA) and Veterans Administration (VA) schedule contracting, GSA leasing, domestic preferences (Buy America Act, Trade Agreements Act, Berry Amendment) and the Procurement Integrity Act.
+We represent clients in government contracts litigation matters, including governmental and internal investigations, False Claims Act, bid protests, claims and disputes, mandatory disclosure, and suspension and debarment.
+We also provide substantive regulatory advice on requirements such as ethics and compliance; cost allowability determinations; foreign military financing and the Anti-Deficiency Act; data rights and intellectual property issues; defective pricing; grants; cooperative agreements; commercial item contracting; Government Services Administration (GSA) and Veterans Administration (VA) schedule contracting; GSA leasing; domestic preferences (Buy America Act, Trade Agreements Act, Berry Amendment); and the Procurement Integrity Act.